Set-valued Star-Shaped Risk Measures: Introduction

 On the other hand, in the scalar case, it is widely recognized that convexity is a useful property of acceptance sets and risk measures and many results were obtained in the existing literature.
-By representing the general risk measures with convex risk measures, the study of general risk measures can be transformed into the study of convex risk measures.
-Artzner et al. (\citeyear{1999coherent}) showed that Value at Risk (VaR) can be represented as a lower envelope of a family of conherent risk measures.
-Recently, Mao and Wang (\citeyear{2020riakaversion}) provided properties and representation theorems for risk measures satisfying only translation invariance and second-order stochastic dominance using the Expected Shortfall model.
-On this basis, Jia, Xia and Zhao (\citeyear{2020monetary}) proved that a monetary risk measure without convexity can be represented as a lower envelope of a family of convex risk measures.
-Castagnoll et al. (\citeyear{2021starshaped}) investigated a representation of risk measures with star-shapedness as minima of convex risk measures.
-Ruoso and Brutti (\citeyear{2022montaryandstarshaped}) established the relationship between the above monetary risk measure and star-shaped risk measure by clarifying the importance of the acceptability of zero.
-Representation results of cash-subadditive risk measures were studied in Han et al. (\citeyear{han2021cashsubadditive}).
+By representing the general risk measures with convex risk measures, the study of general risk measures can be transformed into the study of convex risk measures. \cite{1999coherent} showed that Value at Risk (VaR) can be represented as a lower envelope of a family of coherent risk measures.
+Recently, \cite{2020riakaversion} provided properties and representation theorems for risk measures satisfying only translation invariance and second-order stochastic dominance using the Expected Shortfall model.
+On this basis, \cite{2020monetary} proved that a monetary risk measure without convexity can be represented as a lower envelope of a family of convex risk measures. \cite{2021starshaped} investigated a representation of risk measures with star-shapedness as minima of convex risk measures. \cite{2022montaryandstarshaped} established the relationship between the above monetary risk measure and star-shaped risk measure by clarifying the importance of the acceptability of zero.
+Representation results of cash-subadditive risk measures were studied in \cite{han2021cashsubadditive}.

 This paper aims to study star-shapedness of set-valued risk measures.
 We characterize the class of set-valued star-shaped risk measures by providing properties and representation of its members.

 In this paper, first, we will introduce a new class of set-valued risk measures named set-valued star-shaped risk measures.
 Non-convex risk measures exhibit broader applicability as they impose less stringent requirements, albeit at the cost of losing access to several powerful tools.
 As a class of non-convex risk measures, the investigation of set-valued star-shaped risk measures aims to relax the convexity conditions of set-valued convex risk measures and extend star-shapedness from scalar-valued to set-valued area.
 This expansion in scope enables the application of these measures to a wide range of scenarios from two different perspectives, thereby enhancing their versatility across various risk measures.
 We will investigate some fundamental properties of star-shapedness, including the relationship between positive homogeneity, convexity and star-shapedness, the equivalent form of star-shapedness, and one-to-one correspondences between star-shaped risk measures and star-shaped acceptance sets.